Who Am I? [Part 1]

 You are now identified by your union with Christ.
 Your past, your heritage, your gender, nor your race defines you.
 Others’ curses, epithets or labels do not define you.
 Your failures, your folly nor your frailties define you.
 You are defined by God in Christ.

 It’s not to say that Paul is erasing all of our differences.
 The Bible celebrates our distinctiveness.
 I’m glad God made us individuals.
 The Bible celebrates our maleness or our femaleness.
 But we are utterly equal and united in Christ.
 In Christ, our distinct lives are celebrated in unity, not in uniformity.
 We are so different, yet we are one in Christ.
-This is glorious, world shaking, revolutionary truth.
+It is glorious, world shaking, revolutionary truth.
 And that’s the Gospel!